Salix OS: Goals

-Salix OS retains full backwards compatibility with Slackware.
+Salix OS retains full backward compatibility with Slackware.
 This enables Slackware users to benefit from Salix repositories, which they can use as an "extra" source of software for their distribution.
 However, while in the KISS principle that Slackware adheres to, "Simple" refers to the system design, Salix OS applies it to daily use as well.
 It aims to be simple, fast and easy to use.

-To paraphrase the words of a journalist: the target audience for Salix OS might well be described as "lazy Slackers", users familiar with Linux in general and Slackware in particular who do not mind having additional tools to reduce their workload, while maintaining the maximum compatibility with Slackware possible.
+The operating system is not supposed to be user-friendly or familiar to users migrating from Windows, as some of Salix OS developers state on their forum.
+In their opinion, the target audience for Salix OS might be described as "lazy Slackers", users familiar with Linux in general and Slackware in particular who do not mind having additional tools to reduce their workload, while maintaining the maximum compatibility with Slackware possible.
 Salix OS adds automated dependency resolution, enhanced internationalization and localization, a larger repository of applications, and a well equipped suite of native administration and configuration tools for both the GUI and the command line.
 In so doing it is making the system more user friendly than vanilla Slackware to newcomers as well.